everbarry/JBG040-Group19/README.md

 python3 main.py
 ```
 this runs both models (CNN, ViT) on the test set with our best pretrained weights and downloads the data to the `data` folder
-for more informaton about the ViT see the README in its folder
+for more informaton about the ViT see the README in its folder.
+PS: if python3 main.py errors try `python main.py`

 ## Repository structure
 The repo is split in the `dc1` folder, used for the CNN developement, the `VIT` folder used for ViT developement and the `final` folder which contains the final deliverable.